Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 3. (Optional) `#!cpp int targetMasterUnitID`: Target unitId for the task if exists.
 Values 9xx refer to classes.
 4. (Optional) `#!cpp int playerID`: The player from whose units the task will be removed.
 If unspecified or -1, applies to all players except Gaia.

-This function removes a task from a specified unit.
-The task is removed if it matches `actionType`, `targetMasterUnitID` and `Search Wait Time` (from `xsTaskAmount`).
-Other `xsTaskAmount` fields play no role in task removal.
+Removes a task from a unit if the specified `actionType`, `unitId`, and `Search Wait Time` (set by `xsTaskAmount`) match an existing task in a unit.
+No other fields are used for filtering (same as when `xsTask` edits instead of adding a new task)

 ### 5.28. xsResearchTechnology